 - A student’s Faculty or instructor is not using the “Student Absence Regulation”,

 - The missed or late academic requirement is considered final coursework, or

 - The test or exam falls within the last two weeks of an academic term.

-Dalhousie Student Health Services and/or Counselling Services will only provide documentation for students who have been under the care of a physician, registered nurse, social worker, psychologist, counsellor, or psychiatrist during the period of absence and/or for management of long-term or chronic physical or mental health conditions.
+For long-term absences, Dalhousie Student Health & Wellness health providers will only provide documentation for students who have been under the care of a physician, registered nurse, social worker, psychologist, counsellor, or psychiatrist during the period of absence and/or for management of long-term or chronic physical or mental health conditions.